FOUR SONGS (GESÄNGE), OP. 70

 Part 1

-text.
-Both hands are set in a high register, and the right hand
+hands are set in a high register, and the right hand figures, with

-figures, with their light dissonances, are obvious imitations of bird
+their light dissonances, are obvious imitations of bird calls.

-rhythms are characteristic.
-These go against the “flow” of the
+characteristic.
+These go against the “flow” of the bird

-quite sparse.
-The slow triplet rhythms in the voice continue to
+sparse.
+The slow triplet rhythms in the voice continue to go

 Part 2